giantswarm/operatorkit/example/memcached-operator/README.md

   memory: 1G
 ```

-For this CR the operator will create memcached cluster of 2 nodes 1G memory
+For this CR the operator will create Memcached cluster of 3 nodes 1G memory
 each in the same namespace as the CR is defined in.

 When `replicas` part of the spec incremented a new cluster node is added.
 When